Shellyspike/Primo/Primo.Database.SqlServer.Linux_en.md

-# Primo.Database.SqlServer
+# Primo.Database.SqlServer.Linux

-**Primo.Database.SqlServer** is a library designed to simplify working with MS SQL Server databases in a Windows environment.
+**Primo.Database.SqlServer.Linux** is a library designed to simplify working with MS SQL Server databases in a Linux environment.
 The package addresses tasks related to executing SQL queries and managing database connections, providing developers with a convenient and intuitive interface.

 ## Installation and Setup

-To install the **Primo.Database.SqlServer** package, use the Visual Studio Dependency Manager or download it from [NuGet.org](https://www.nuget.org/).
+To install the **Primo.Database.SqlServer.Linux** package, use the Visual Studio Dependency Manager or download it from [NuGet.org](https://www.nuget.org/).

 ### Installation via Dependency Manager: